Alekiie/Alekiie/README.md

  I am Alexander Njogu.
  </h1>

-<h3 align="center"> React | Node.js | Django Web Developer</h3>
+<h3 align="center"> React | Node.js | Flask Developer</h3>

 <p align="center">

-I am a  Web Developer specializing in React.
-Am also a JavaScript  programmer.I enjoy creating websites, writing technical articles and collaborating on open source projects.
+  Passionate developer with expertise in building scalable applications using React, Node.js, and Flask.
+Skilled in both frontend and backend development, with a strong focus on creating efficient, user-friendly solutions.
+Dedicated to continuous learning and staying updated with the latest technologies.

 <p align="center">Reach me out for collaboration on a project or to hire me...</p>
 <!-- - Currently working on React and SQL projects